0xLuigi/metamask-data-decompresor/README.md

 https://www.youtube.com/watch?v=Re2zIy64C5g

 You can easily upload Python files to ChatGPT and ask if the tool sends any data somewhere and you'll get an answer that says NO 😄<br>
-I'm a MetaMask guide, not some clueless scammer.<br>
+I'm a MetaMask Guide 🦊 not some clueless scammer.<br>
 Got questions?
 Ping me on Telegram anytime [t.me/Luigi_SK](https://t.me/Luigi_SK)

  ## 💖 Support the Project